MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/add-a-sharepoint-geo-admin.md

 ms.topic: article
 ms.service: o365-solutions
 localization_priority: Priority
-description: "Learn how to add or remove a geo administrator in Office 365 Multi-Geo."
+description: Learn how to add or remove a geo administrator in Office 365 Multi-Geo
 ---

 # Add or remove a geo administrator in Office 365 Multi-Geo